bambriz/SocialVibeRustApp/replit.md

 ## System Architecture

 ### Backend Architecture
-The application uses a **Rust-based microservices architecture** with Axum as the primary web framework.
+The application uses a **modular monolith architecture** with Axum as the primary web framework and a supervised Python subprocess for content processing.
 This choice provides memory safety, high performance, and excellent concurrency handling for a social media platform that needs to process multiple user requests simultaneously.

 **Key architectural decisions:**
 - **Axum Framework**: Selected for its modern async/await support, type-safe routing, and middleware system